 Collaborative Collection Development

-A cooperative acquisitions partnership with the Cornell University Library (known as “2CUL”) allows the librarian to avoid duplication, expanding the resources at the disposal of students and faculty on both campuses.
-Agreements with Princeton University Libraries, The New York Public Library, and Harvard University Library--outstanding collections of retrospective and current Slavic and East European materials--further expand the resource base in the Greater Metropolitan Area.
+A cooperative acquisitions partnership with the Cornell University Library (known as “2CUL”) which allows the librarian to avoid duplication, expanding the resources at the disposal of students and faculty on both campuses.

-In addition to substantial collections of books and journals, the Libraries provide access to a large and comprehensive body of electronic resources—texts, databases, bibliographies, etc.—for the study of Russia, Eurasia and Eastern Europe.
+Along with our substantial collection of books and journals, the Columbia University Libraries provide access to a large and comprehensive body of electronic resources—texts, databases, bibliographies, etc.—for the study of Russia, Eurasia and Eastern Europe.

 Decades before the term “area studies” entered the academic lexicon, Columbia University Libraries had a long-established tradition of collecting in world languages.
 In the case of Eastern Europe, the first “class” in Slavic studies may have been Prince Serge Volkonskii’s (d.
 1937) 1896 lecture “Russian History and Russian Literature from 1613 to 1725,” delivered at the Law School during his U.S. tour.
 The earliest record of library acquisitions in the vernacular languages of this world region date to 1903, when Columbia purchased a significant collection of Czech, Polish, and Russian anarchist literature.